Penis implant: Is it possible to surgically enlarge the penis?

 Medical alternatives: volume enhancement using less invasive techniques

-If the aim is to increase the size of the penis, particularly in terms of volume, there are medical procedures that are less invasive than lengthening surgery.
-These techniques aim to increase the diameter of the penis, which can indirectly give an impression of volume and sometimes a visual effect of lengthening at rest.
+If the goal is to enlarge the penis, particularly in girth, there are medical procedures less invasive than surgery.
+These techniques aim to increase the diameter of the penis, which can indirectly give the impression of volume and sometimes a visual effect of lengthening when flaccid.

 Penile fat grafting (lipofilling)